Senwes/senwes.github.io/topics/naming-service.md

 * Use relationships so that you limit DB connections.

 ### Caching
+* In-Memory Cache in dotNet:
-* Caching can be done using inline caching or cache action filters.
+1. Caching can be done using inline caching or cache action filters.
 Example of these can be found in the Globalntegration > Helpers > Filters Folder
+* For Angular caching, read [this](https://baldur.gitbook.io/angular/rxjs/rxjs/sharereplay) related article on ShareReplay.
 * Please take precaution when using caching.
 Refresh/Delete the cache when data changes etc.